RoqaiaWagih/SPI-/README.md

 The Serial Peripheral Interface (SPI) is a synchronous serial communication interface used for short-distance communication between devices.
 This driver provides functions to initialize and configure the SPI peripheral on the Atmega32 microcontroller, as well as transmit and receive data.

-## Features

-- Initialization and configuration of SPI peripheral
-- Transmitting and receiving data over SPI bus
-- Configurable clock polarity and phase
-- Configurable data order (MSB first or LSB first)

-## Usage

-1. Initialize the SPI peripheral using `SPI_init()` function.

-2. Configure SPI settings such as clock polarity, phase, and data order if needed using `SPI_configure()` function.

-3. Transmit data using `SPI_transmit()` function.

-4. Receive data using `SPI_receive()` function.

 ## Pins Configuration